AnsonDev42/Minibase/README.md

    intersected
    condition would be used for the join operator.
 After the joint, the LHS pool updates by adding the RHS pool.

-## TASK3: optimisation rules

-0. Reduce conditions.
-The removeCondition() finds
+## Task 3: Optimization Rules

+1. Simplify conditions: The `removeCondition()` function optimizes conditions by:
-    1. always false condition and return a dummy operator immediately, since false condition returns nothing.
+    - Identifying always false conditions and returning a dummy operator immediately, as the false condition results in an empty output.
-    2. always true condition since it is useless and therefore selection operator can be reduced, since removing always true condition does not affect comparison results.
+    - Removing always true conditions, as they do not affect the comparison results.
+This optimization can reduce the need for a selection operator and improve performance.

+   These optimizations are correct because they eliminate unnecessary operations and can potentially reduce the size of intermediate results during query evaluation.

-1. Choose only required column.
-The computeRequiredColumn() scans and stores all required variables in both the body and the head.
-The hashSet requiredColumn is passed into each scanOperator so that it only returns required column, which reduced the size of intermediate results.
-They are correct because the requiredColumn contains everything needed to be compared so that in any operator it can perform checking condition correctly.
+2. Select only required columns: The `computeRequiredColumn()` function scans and stores all required variables in both the body and the head.
+The `HashSet` `requiredColumn` is passed into each `ScanOperator` so that it only returns the required columns, reducing the size of intermediate results.
+This optimization is correct because the `requiredColumn` contains everything needed for comparison, ensuring that operators can correctly perform condition checks.

+By applying these optimization rules, we can reduce the size of intermediate results during query evaluation, ultimately improving the performance and efficiency of the overall query execution process.